Different Modalities of Biofeedback for Migraines

 • Biofeedback Modality: HRV (Heart Rate Variability) Biofeedback, Temperature Biofeedback

 • Explanation: Exertional headaches triggered by physical activity may be influenced by autonomic responses and vascular changes.
-HRV biofeedback addresses autonomic balance, and temperature biofeedback may impact vascular function, providing a multifaceted approach.
+HRV biofeedback addresses autonomic balance, while temperature biofeedback can impact vascular function.
+Together, these modalities offer a multifaceted approach to managing exertional headaches by targeting both autonomic and vascular components.

 • Biofeedback Modality: GSR (Galvanic Skin Response) Biofeedback